 About Shire Cryptocurrency Vending

 Bitcoin (BTC) was the most important change to happen to money in generations.
 By decentralizing control of money out of the hands of the warmongering state and the banks, you get an amazing form of money with low fees that is accepted worldwide by countless businesses.
 Since Bitcoin’s launch in 2009, hundreds of competitors have popped up.
-We can’t really say if any one of Bitcoin’s competitors is better than the others, but DASH and Bitcoin Cash have been highly used at Keene retailers so we renamed this project Shire Crypto Vending and now offer all three – BTC, DASH, BCH – for sale in our Keene and Manchester Crypto Vending Machines!
+We can’t really say if any one of Bitcoin’s competitors is better than the others, but DASH and Bitcoin Cash (BCH) have been highly used at Keene retailers all three – BTC, DASH, BCH – for sale at our Cryptocurrency Vending Machine (CVM) locations at the Bitcoin Embassy NH in Keene and Murphy’s Taproom in Manchester.
+In 2020 we added top privacy coin Monero (XMR) to these two locations as well.

 Bitcoin and other cryptocurrencies are widespread in the Shire.
 Shire Society members appreciate money that doesn’t require asking anyone’s permission to use it.
 Cryptocurrency is easy to use and works well.
-You can see an interactive map of some of them here and here’s another map that shows retailers accepting crypto and the last time someone used it at each location.
+You can see an interactive map of some local businesses that accept crypto and here’s another map that shows retailers accepting crypto and the last time someone used it at each location.

 Cryptocurrency transactions keep your value away from predators like the state, whose paper dollars they can endlessly print and use to go to war around the world.
 Since cryptocurrency like Bitcoin is not subject to the whims of politicians, it is therefore one of the greatest tools for peace in addition to personal empowerment.
-That’s why the Shire Free Church launched what was then called “Shire BTC Vending” on November 5th, 2014 when we placed our first Crypto Vending Machine (CVM) at a store in Keene.
+That’s why the Shire Free Church launched what was then called “Shire BTC Vending” on November 5th, 2014 when we placed our first Crypto Vending Machine at a store in Keene.

 The goal of Shire Crypto Vending is not to profit, but to assist in spreading cryptocurrency so as to foster peace, the church’s mission.
-Funds earned from our Crypto Vending Machines (CVM) are invested in our cryptocurrency outreach and other church outreach projects.
+Funds earned from our Crypto Vending Machines are invested in our cryptocurrency outreach and other church outreach projects.